Tuesday, 10 February 2026

 The tributary.

 The Loafer, wielding 'local knowledge' and a 10 foot Lobkin imagined cut down and waders smashed it as per.
 Chub, roach but mostly dace, the second venue in particular a fish a trot in the bottle green pools and bends, a good 8 feet below the bank in places.
 Fantastic fishing.
 If you can hack standing to fish, which I struggle with.
 Worth the drive when other rivers are in the fields.
 You can never beat a days fishing with a lifelong fishing mate and always good to knock a self-appointed angling guru off their pedestal.
-Adam Penning: 30 minutes of flat earth shit.
+The 5G Theorist: 30 minutes of flat earth shit one wag had it.
 Cracking day as always Loafer.